 If you want protein with dinner, but don't want to spend time slaving over the stove grilling, look no further than a bag of raw shrimp.
 It only takes a couple minutes to thaw them and a few more to boil them to perfection.
 While they do need to be stored in the fridge for an hour before serving, they'll save you time in the long run—and taste delicious in a taco.

 Remember that super speedy rice from before?
 It'll come in handy again when this classic Indian dish comes into play.
 This Tasty Bite product needs just 60 seconds in the microwave, but you can boil the sealed channa masala pouch in five minutes, too.
 Spoon it out with rice or spread it onto flatbread, but either way, it'll be full of flavor with a guilt-free nutrition label and a list of all-natural ingredients.

 Trader Joe's Riced Cauliflower And Broccoli

-Hit up Trader Joe’s fridges for a produce product that will help finish dinner in a flash.
-Whether you go for the riced cauliflower or the riced broccoli—or both—you’ll be walking out with the perfect pasta base or side dish.
+Hit up Trader Joe's fridges for produce that will help finish dinner in a flash.
+Whether you go for the riced cauliflower or the riced broccoli—or both—you'll be walking out with the perfect pasta alternative or side dish.
 No ricing is required on your end, so put the knife away and check out these nutrition stats instead.
 A serving of each ranges from only 25 to 35 calories.